 Can anyone with a criminal history get an order of nondisclosure in Texas?

-You must to successfully get an order of nondisclosure.
+You must satisfy the basic requirements to successfully get an order of nondisclosure.
 If you have ever been convicted of certain crimes, including murder, violent crimes, trafficking of persons and crimes against a child, you are ineligible for an order of nondisclosure.